Advice for business

 By law, work-related deaths, serious injuries, cases of diagnosed industrial disease and certain dangerous occurrences must be reported by you or other people in control of work premises.
 The Health and Safety Executive provides guidance on your duties to report and on what to report.

-There are also ways to make a report that you should use, unless there has been a fatality or major injury, then the incident control centre can be contacted on 0845 300 9923.
-It is open Monday to Friday from 8.30am to 5pm.
+There are also ways to make a report that you should use, unless there has been a fatality or major injury, then the incident control centre can be contacted on 0345 300 9923.
+It is open Monday to Friday from 8.30am to 5pm, see more on the RIDDOR website.